angelo-wf/elsemble/README.md

 See `DOC.md`

+Note that the exact syntax is not fully finalized and may change.

 ## Future work

 - Proper path handling (e.g. current solution is not fully functional on Windows)
-- Tokenisation of argument strings before parsing (and move opcode parsing away from current regexp-approach)
+- Tokenisation of argument strings before parsing (move opcode parsing away from current regexp-approach), and general parsing improvements
 - Functions (e.g. `min`, `strlen`, `select`, `slice`, `dec`)
 - Dynamic label definition to/from string (`.define "name", 12`, `lbl("name")`)
 - Anonymous labels? (`:`, can be referred to with `:+[+...]`, `:-[-...]`)